jfminatchy/tasky/README.md

 ### Tired of taming tasks with markdown?
 Tasky is here!

 Let's be real.
-We love the *idea* of `devbook.md` or similar markdown-based task tracking within our projects during those intense vibe coding sessions.
-It's simple, it's file-based... until it becomes a sprawling, unmanageable beast of a document.
+The `devbook.md` technique is a good vibe coding approach for AI agents to stay focused on the project... until it becomes an overwhelming, poorly structured and unreadable document.

 Tasky is built from that very frustration!
-It's a **VS Code / Windsurf extension** designed to give you a structured, manageable, and *interactive* way to handle your development tasks and subtasks, right within your favorite Vibe Coding IDE.
+It's a **VS Code / Windsurf extension** designed to give you a structured, manageable, and *interactive* way to handle your development tasks and subtasks.
 And guess what?
-It plays *exceptionally* well with AI agents! 🤖
+It plays *very* well with AI agents! 🤖

 ### What is Tasky?